Mining Engineering Technician

 General Education Courses are selected online each semester by the student from a list provided and exposes students to a related area of study outside of their immediate academic discipline.
 Certain programs have predetermined electives.

 This course first reviews the basic drawing, editing and display commands used in Release 2021.
 Advanced drawing, editing and display commands relating to blocks, Xrefs, attributes, and hatching are learned.
 Commands for drawing and modelling in 3-D are introduced.
 Practical assignments relate to office plans, wireframing, geology plans and cross-sections, 3-D visualization and a milling flow sheet.
-The final assignment uses the Promine mine design software, that is based on AutoCAD, to do a 3-D design of a mine.

 Pre-requisites: MA1100 Mathematics I